robwilliams/cowtown/index.md

  <h2><p>
-   If You - Like Me - Love Music, You'll Want to Work with The Very Best Teacher You Can Find, so that You Can:
+   If You - Like Me - Love Music, You'll Want to Avoid B.S. and Only Work with The Very Best Teacher You Can Find, so that You Can:
    </p> </h2>
    </p> </h2>
    <h4><p>